jpetitcolas/jpetitcolas.github.com/_posts/2017-10-31-learning-jest-through-practice.md

 > Enzyme Internal Error: Enzyme expects an adapter to be configured, but found none.
 To
 > configure an adapter, you should call `Enzyme.configure({ adapter: new Adapter() })`
-> before using any of Enzyme's top level APIs, where `Adapter` is the adapter
+> before using any of Enzyme's top-level APIs, where `Adapter` is the adapter
 > corresponding to the library currently being tested.
 For example:

 In order to make it work, we need another extra package: